periph/website/site/content/project/_index.md

 - Top level comments are expected to be wrapped at 80 cols.
 Indented comments should be wrapped at reasonable width.
 - Comments should start with a capitalized letter and end with a period.
-- Markdown style is a "try to similar to the current doc".
+- Markdown style is a "try to have similar style to the current doc".

 # Subpages